Let's look at how to view, interpret, and interact with a RepoSense report.

 Contribution bar: It's the bar that appears below each ramp chart.
 Its length represents the total amount of code contributed by an author during the total analysis period.

-We allow contribution bars to overflow into multiple lines (rather than adjust the scale to fit the maximum bar length) to prevent a minority of i.e., those contributing an unusually high amount of codeoutliers affecting the scale of the majority.
+We allow contribution bars to overflow into multiple lines (rather than adjust the scale to fit the maximum bar length) to prevent a minority of i.e., those contributing an unusually high amount of codeoutliers from affecting the scale of the majority.

 Tool Bar at the top of the Chart panel provides a set of configuration options that control the Chart panel.